Morris Bishop: Career

 Bishop was a visiting professor at the University of Athens (with a Fulbright teaching fellowship) in 1951, at Wells College from 1962 to 1963, and at Rice University in spring 1966.
 In 1964, he was president of the Modern Language Association.

 After retirement from Cornell in 1960, Bishop served as its marshal, officiating at graduations.
-During the 1970 ceremony (when he was 77), Bishop used the university mace to fend off a graduate who was trying to seize the microphone.
+During the 1970 ceremony (when he was 77), he used the university mace to fend off a graduate who was trying to seize the microphone.
 "The jab was given in typical Bishop style: with spontaneity, grace and effectiveness," commented the president, Dale R. Corson.

 Writings and scholarship

 "[Bishop's] scholarly forte was biography": he wrote biographies of Pascal, Petrarch, Ronsard, La Rochefoucauld, Cabeza de Vaca, Champlain, and St. Francis.
-Bishop was aware of the minor impact of academic biographies, and instead wrote for a wide readership: speaking to an audience of writers, he suggested that would-be biographers consider writing "biofiction", which "may be more bio than fiction, or more fiction than bio", but either way "is based solidly on fact", though permitting "a good deal of invention, a good deal of decoration".
+Bishop was aware that academic biographies made only a minor impact, and instead wrote for a wide readership: speaking to an audience of writers, he suggested that would-be biographers consider writing "biofiction", which "may be more bio than fiction, or more fiction than bio", but either way "is based solidly on fact", though permitting "a good deal of invention, a good deal of decoration".

 His Survey of French Literature, first published in 1955, was for many years a standard textbook (revised editions were published in 1965 and, posthumously, in 2005).
 During the late 1950s and early 1960s his reviews of books on historical topics often appeared in The New York Times.
-As of 2023, his 1968 history of the Middle Ages is still in print (as The Middle Ages).
-He was a frequent contributor of historical articles to American Heritage and also wrote a miscellany of lighter material, including the pseudonymous comic mystery The Widening Stain, and humorous verse and prose pieces that were published by a variety of magazines.
+As of 2023, his 1968 history of the Middle Ages is still in print.
+He was a frequent contributor of historical articles to American Heritage and also wrote a miscellany of lighter material, including the pseudonymous comic mystery The Widening Stain and humorous verse and prose pieces published by a variety of magazines.
+His entry in American National Biography reads: